nminhieu/House-Credit-Default-Risk/README.md

 # Exploratory Data Analysis (EDA)

-In the EDA phase, we focus on analyzing data characteristics from multiple tables (Bureau, Bureau Balance, Application, Credit Card Balance, …) to detect trends, anomalies, and relationships between features and the target variable `TARGET` (default = 1, non-default = 0).
+In the EDA phase, II focus on analyzing data characteristics from multiple tables (Bureau, Bureau Balance, Application, Credit Card Balance, …) to detect trends, anomalies, and relationships between features and the target variable `TARGET` (default = 1, non-default = 0).

 ---